Certified Nursing Assistant (CNA) Certificate

 The Certified Nursing Assistant (C.N.A.) curriculum consists of 1 course which includes lecture, college laboratory practice, and clinical experience in long-term care facility.
 The C.N.A.
 Program is approved by the Illinois Dept. of Public Health.
 Effective Fall 2014, a passing grade of 75% in this course is required in order to be eligible to register for the state competency exam and receive state certification (once the exam is passed).
 Admission to the C.N.A. course/program does not always follow the usual college schedule.
 Starting dates are announced in the IVCC class schedule and then via letter to the registered students.
 The program can be completed in 8 weeks.
 The two step T-B test is required for admission to the clinical component of the program.
 C.N.A. status is required for admission to the RN and/or Practical Nursing Program.
 Students must be able to demonstrate these abilities to succeed in this program:

 *Reading placement of 0900 or higher or Reading ACT subscore of 18 or higher.

 Perform basic math skills (add, subtract, multiply and divide)

 Must be sixteen (16) years of age or older

 Adhere to strict attendance policies for theory, lab, and clinical classes

 Demonstrate coping skills to safely engage in care of patient/residents

-PLEASE NOTE: All students will be required to have a criminal background check prior to starting the clinical portion of this class.
+PLEASE NOTE: All students will be required to have a fingerprinting criminal background check.
 A misdemeanor or felony conviction may prevent you from becoming certified and/or working in a healthcare setting.
 Please visit www.idph.state.il.us/nar/home.htm for a listing of disqualifying convictions and waiver information.
-If you have a disqualifying conviction you must obtain a waiver (as outlined on the Health Care Registry site) prior to starting ALH 1214.
+If you have a disqualifying conviction you must obtain a waiver (as outlined on the Health Care Registry site) prior to starting the ALH 1214 class.